alexjoverm/typescript-library-starter/README.md

 shortcutJS.subscribe('selectAll', ev => console.log('ctrl a have been triggered!', ev))
 ```

-**Note:** don't forget to unsubscribe to stop listening for that action
+**Note:** don't forget to unsubscribe to stop listening for that action.

 ## Features
  - Define all your shortcuts in a json file and load them from there